arvidn/libtorrent/trunk/docs/manual.rst

 ``seed_time_limit`` is the limit on the time a torrent has been an active seed (specified in seconds) before it is considered having met the seed limit criteria.
 See queuing_.

+``close_redundant_connections`` specifies whether libtorrent should close connections where both ends have no utility in keeping the connection open.
+For instance if both ends have completed their downloads, there's no point in keeping it open.
+This defaults to ``true``.

 pe_settings